oaeproject/Hilary/README.md

 The following guide will take you through the necessary steps to run the back-end for Sakai OAE (Hilary) and its reference UI (3akai-ux) for development purposes.

 ### Installing dependencies
+If you're installing on Windows (not recommended for production) there's a package manager called Chocolatey that can be used to install all the dependencies quickly.
+See the `Windows Dependencies` section of this document for more information.

 #### Node.js